kubernetes-sigs/kubespray/contrib/terraform/aws/README.md

 export TF_VAR_AWS_SSH_KEY_NAME="yyy"
 export TF_VAR_AWS_DEFAULT_REGION="zzz"
 ```
 - Update `contrib/terraform/aws/terraform.tfvars` with your data.
-By default, the Terraform scripts use CoreOS as base image.
-If you want to change this behaviour, see note "Using other distrib than CoreOs" below.
+By default, the Terraform scripts use Ubuntu 18.04 LTS (Bionic) as base image.
+If you want to change this behaviour, see note "Using other distrib than Ubuntu" below.
 - Create an AWS EC2 SSH Key
 - Run with `terraform apply --var-file="credentials.tfvars"` or `terraform apply` depending if you exported your AWS credentials